 • HOW TO ACT RIGHT WHEN YOUR SPOUSE ACTS WRONG -By Leslie Vernick, published by WaterBrook Press.
 The aim of this book is to help you to restore a sense of power in ways that you feel powerless.
 Leslie helps you to walk through life pro-actively rather than reactively.
 She also helps you to see another side to your spouse’s action and see how God can help you to grow despite the negative situation.
 This book may or may not help you to have a satisfying marital relationship (because your spouse has a choice in how he/she acts in situations), however, it could lead you into a deeper relationship with Christ as you yield to His will and plan for your life.

 • LOVE BUSTERS… Overcoming Habits That Destroy Romantic Love -by Willard Harley, published by Fleming Revell.
 In this book the author wonderfully addresses the questions: Are you losing the “chemistry” you once had?
 Is sex becoming a burden?
 Do you bring out the worst in each other?
 Are you arguing a lot more lately?
 Are you growing apart?
-With this insightful book you and your spouse can learn to avoid the 6 most common “Love Busters” that may have gained a foothold in your marriage: selfish demands, annoying habits, angry outbursts, disrespectful judgments, independent behavior, and dishonesty.
+With this insightful book you and your spouse can learn to avoid the 6 most common “Love Busters” that may have gained a foothold in your marriage.

 • LOVE MUST BE TOUGH… New Hope for Families in Crisis, by Dr James Dobson, published by Tyndale House Publishers.
 In this book, Dr. Dobson offers practical help for the spouse who wants to hold the marriage together.
 He shows how to rekindle romantic interest and draw the offending partner back home.
 This book is NO GUARANTEE that you will win your spouse or significant other back.
 But, like anything else, if you don’t do something you will more assuredly lose them anyway.
 Pray hard and read this book if you want to keep them.
 Learn to give them space.”

 • LOVE & RESPECT – By Dr Emerson Eggerichs, a Focus on the Family Book, published by Integrity Publishers.
-This is a marriage book that makes a difference!
-It delivers a revolutionary message.
 People are saying about this book: “I’ve been married 35 years and have not heard this taught.” … “This is the key that I have been missing.” … “It caused a light bulb moment for me.” … “You connected all the dots for me.”
-This book reveals why spouses react negatively to each other, and how they can deal with such conflict quickly, easily and biblically.
-Based on over three decades of counseling, as well as scientific and biblical research, Dr. Emerson Eggerichs and his wife, Sarah, have already taken the “Love and Respect” message across America and are changing the way couples talk to, think about, and treat each other.
+This book reveals why spouses react negatively to each other.
+It reveals how they can deal with such conflict quickly, easily and biblically.

 • Marriage Builders® Home Study Courses, Marriage Builders® Weekend, and Marriage Builders® Accountability Program.
-Dr Willard F. Harley Jr. offers these three major programs to those within the United States and guarantees them to turn terrible marriages into terrific marriages.
-To read an explanation, which describes each of these marriage enriching and marriage saving programs you can go to the following link we provide for their web site.
+Dr Willard F. Harley Jr. offers three major programs to those within the United States.
+He guarantees them that they will turn terrible marriages into terrific marriages.
+To read an explanation, which describes each of these marriage enriching, marriage saving programs, go to the link above.

-• RECONCILABLE DIFFERENCES… Healing for Troubled Marriages (Expanded Edition with Study Guide) -by Jim Talley, published by Thomas Nelson Publishers.
-This book shows why reconciliation is worth the effort and provides practical, biblical advice on how to resolve conflicts and develop a relationship based on mutual love, respect, and trust.
-As the author says, “The primary goal of reconciliation is to cause those who are angry, bitter, and hostile to be friendly again and bring back harmony, whether they’re already separated, divorced, or remarried.”
+• RECONCILABLE DIFFERENCES… Healing for Troubled Marriages is written by Jim Talley, published by Thomas Nelson Publishers.
+This book shows why reconciliation is worth the effort.
+It provides practical, biblical advice on how to resolve conflicts and develop a relationship based on mutual love, respect, and trust.
+As the author says, “The primary goal of reconciliation is to cause those who are angry, bitter, and hostile to be friendly again.
+It is to bring back harmony, whether they’re already separated, divorced, or remarried.”

 • STAYING CLOSE … Stopping the Natural Drift toward Isolation in Marriage -by Dennis Rainey, published by Thomas Nelson Publishing.
 Learn how to pull together instead of drift apart.
-This book provides a positive, workable strategy for keeping your marriage vital and intimate.
-Included are proven principles and hands-on exercises to help you to: understand the forces that isolate you, manage your schedules, workloads, roles, and responsibilities without losing sight of each other, allow for (and enjoy individual differences while maintaining unity, build an atmosphere of cooperation by meeting each other more than halfway, grow closer during hard times, and create a “safe” atmosphere to transparent communication.
+This book provides a positive, workable strategy for keeping your marriage vital.
+Included are proven principles and hands-on exercises to help you.
+You will learn to: understand the forces that isolate you.
+Plus you’ll learn how to manage your schedules, workloads, roles, and responsibilities without losing sight of each other.
+You’ll learn to allow for (and enjoy) individual differences while maintaining unity.

-• 10 LIFE SAVING PRINCIPLES FOR WOMEN IN DIFFICULT MARRIAGES - by Karla Downing, published by Beacon Hill Press of Kansas City.
+• 10 LIFE SAVING PRINCIPLES FOR WOMEN IN DIFFICULT MARRIAGES written by Karla Downing, published by Beacon Hill Press of Kansas City.
 This book helps women overcome their sense of powerlessness by giving them tools to improve their marriage.
-It examines misconceptions about Scriptures that cause confusion and even pain, helping women recover their faith that God cares for them.
-Women will begin to focus on what they can do to change themselves, instead of trying over and over again to change their husbands.
+It helps women recover their faith that God cares for them.
+As a result, women begin to focus on what they can do to change themselves, instead of trying over and over again to change their husbands.
 As they learn to set boundaries with their husbands, they will protect themselves and their children from the effects of the difficult marriage.
-One day at a time, their lives will begin to change and heal as they apply the information, insights, and principles to their individual situation.
-10 Lifesaving Principles helps women: Re-examine their ideas about certain Christian scriptures and principles (for example, submission) Develop a support system of family, friends, and other women facing the same problems Set boundaries with their husbands to protect themselves and their children from the effects of the difficult marriage.
+One day at a time, their lives will begin to change.
+And they heal as they apply the information, insights, and principles to their individual situation.

 • The Emotionally Destructive Marriage: How to Find Your Voice and Reclaim Your Hope – written by Leslie Vernick, published by Waterbrook Press.
 This book is for any woman caught in an emotionally destructive marriage.
 In it, Leslie offers a personalized path forward.
 Based on decades of counseling experience, her intensely practical, biblical advice will show you how to establish boundaries and break free from emotional abuse.
 Learn to: – identify damaging behaviors – gain the skills to respond wisely – promote healthy change – stay safe – understand when, why, and even how to leave (if that’s necessary) – recognize that God sees and hates what is happening to you.
 This book comes HIGHLY recommended by many counselors.

 • WHEN LOVES DIES… How to Save a Hopeless Marriage -by Judy Bodmer, published by Thomas Nelson Publishing.
-This is a refreshing, honest look at one woman’s journey to the edge of divorce, her commitment to stay even though she didn’t feel like it, and her eventual rediscovery of the love that she thought had died.
-Some of the subjects she discusses from her own experience are: You Don’t Know How Bad Things Are; You Don’t Know My Husband; I Can’t Forgive or Forget, I Can’t Change the Way I Feel; I had So Many Dreams; I Don’t Love Him; We Can’t Talk; I Feel So Angry; I Married the Wrong Man; I Don’t Want Him to Touch Me; I Don’t Feel Loved; and I Just Want to Be Happy.
+This is a refreshing, honest look at one woman’s journey to the edge of divorce.
+It tells of her commitment to stay even though she didn’t feel like it.
+Plus this book highlights her eventual rediscovery of the love that she thought had died.

 • WHEN YOU CAN’T SAY “I FORGIVE YOU”… Breaking the Bonds of Anger and Hurt -by Dr Grace Ketterman and David Hazard, published by NavPress.
 Licensed physician Grace Ketterman shares her own shocking story of divorce, shame, and reconciliation.
-Through her gentle approach, compelling stories, and David’s teaching, you’ll discover the power to make it through the process of forgiveness —past the pain, and anger —toward a true change of heart.
+Through her gentle approach, compelling stories, and David’s teaching, you’ll discover the power to make it through the process of forgiveness.
+Dr Ketterman takes you past the pain, and anger —toward a true change of heart.